Stuart P. Green

 Green’s books – which have been translated, in whole or in part, into Spanish, Italian, Russian, Turkish, and Korean – include the award-winning book Lying, Cheating, and Stealing: A Moral Theory of White Collar Crime (2006), Thirteen Ways to Steal a Bicycle: Theft Law in the Information Age (2012), and Philosophical Foundations of Criminal Law (co-edited with Antony Duff) (2011).
 He is currently working on a new book, titled Criminalizing Sex, which will offer a “unified” theory of the non-consensual and consensual sexual offenses.

-Professor Green is a founding co-editor of Criminal Law and Criminal Justice Books and a frequent media commentator on issues in criminal law and ethics.
+Professor Green is a founding co-editor of Criminal Law and Criminal Justice Books, a former consultant to the Law Commission for England and Wales, and a frequent media commentator on issues in criminal law and ethics.

 Criminalizing Sex: A Unified Theory (under contract, Oxford University Press)